IanaraFer/dataSite/business/client-presentation-letter-revised.md

 ## 🇮🇪 **Irish Business, Global Technology**

-As a proudly Irish company (launching at **analyticacore.ie**), we understand the unique challenges facing Irish SMEs:
+As a proudly Irish company (launching at **analyticacoreai.ie**), we understand the unique challenges facing Irish SMEs:
 - Limited resources for data expertise
 - Need for quick, actionable insights
 - Pressure to compete with larger organizations